 Joshua Baer: Qualifications as an appraiser of Antique American Indian Art

-Joshua Baer is the managing partner of Joshua Baer & Company, a fine arts gallery in Santa Fe, New Mexico, which specializes in the purchase, resale, appraisal, and restoration of works of antique American Indian art.
-Joshua Baer & Company is open in Santa Fe by appointment only.
-Joshua Baer is a recognized appraiser of Navajo blankets, Navajo rugs, and other works of antique American Indian art.
+Joshua Baer is the managing partner of Joshua Baer & Company, a fine arts gallery in Santa Fe, New Mexico.
+Joshua Baer & Company specializes in the appraisal, purchase, resale, and restoration of works of antique Native American art, New Mexican folk art, New Mexican furniture, Spanish Colonial furniture, and vintage photography.
+Joshua Baer & Company has been a New Mexico Corporation since October of 1987.

 Appraisal experience

-Joshua Baer has appraised works of antique American Indian art which were donated to the Navajo Cultural Museum in Window Rock, Arizona; the Wheelwright Museum in Santa Fe; and the Museum of Indian Arts and Culture in Santa Fe.
-He has also appraised works of antique American Indian art which were repatriated to the Apache, Hopi, Jemez, and Navajo tribes.
+Joshua Baer & Company has advertised its appraisal and consultation services in the Santa Fe Yellow Pages, in American Indian Art Magazine, and online at WESTERNPICTURES.NET.
+Joshua Baer has appraised works of antique Native American art which were donated to the Navajo Cultural Museum in Window Rock, Arizona; the Wheelwright Museum in Santa Fe; and the Museum of Indian Arts and Culture in Santa Fe.
+Mr. Baer has also appraised works of antique Native American art which were later repatriated to the Acoma, Apache, Hopi, Jemez, and Navajo tribes.

 Court case testimonials and tv appearances

-In 1996, Joshua Baer testified as an expert witness in a court case involving the commercial values of works of antique American Indian art (Burke versus Harmon, Lincoln, Nebraska, June, 1996).
-He has appeared on CNBC (January, 1997), on NBC (January, 1997), and on CBS (October, 2000) as an appraiser of antique American Indian art, and as an expert on the general market for antique American Indian art.
-He was featured in USA Today (January 14, 1997) as a prominent dealer in Navajo textiles.
-Between February, 2000, and February, 2001, he performed online appraisals as the American Indian art specialist at AuctionWatch.com.
+In 1996, Joshua Baer testified as an expert witness in a court case involving the commercial values of works of antique Native American art (Burke versus Harmon, Lincoln, Nebraska, June, 1996).
+Mr. Baer has appeared on CNBC (January, 1997), on NBC (January, 1997), and on CBS (October, 2000) as an appraiser of antique Native American art and as an expert on fair market values for antique Navajo blankets and rugs.
+Mr. Baer was featured in USA Today (January 14, 1997) as a prominent dealer in Navajo textiles.
+Between February, 2000, and February, 2001, Mr. Baer performed online appraisals as the Native American art specialist at AUCTIONWATCH.COM.

 Education and publications